 Contact Us Today for a Free Consultation

 Whether you are dealing with Medicaid fraud, Stark Law violations, Medicare fraud allegations, or any other fraudulent scheme charges, don’t wait to get the legal help you need.
-Our law firm understands healthcare fraud cases and the high stakes involved in federal charges.
+NYC healthcare fraud defense attorney Mehdi Essmidi has the experience your need in health care fraud investigations and the high stakes involved in federal charges.
 Contact us for a free consultation today.

 How does the Anti-Kickback Statute relate to healthcare fraud?

-What’s the difference between Medicare and Medicaid fraud?
+What is the difference between health insurance fraud and Medicaid fraud?